 How to get there:

 You can reach Minnietta coming from the south via Trona Wildrose Road or Panamint Valley Road from the north.
-Their are several ways into the canyons but the most direct is via Minnietta Road, a graded dirt road that turns off the pavement with a marked signpost.
+There are several ways into the canyons but the most direct is via Minnietta Road, a graded dirt road that turns off the pavement with a marked signpost.
 Detailed directions are offered in the Death Valley SUV Trails book by Roger Mitchell.
+Also noteworthy is the ghost town of Ballarat, which lies southeast of Minnietta with a clearly marked turn-off along Trona Wildrose Road.

 The neighboring canyons can be reached via the rutted Shotgun Road which offers great 4×4 roads into Snow Canyon with the St. George mill site and old tin roof cabin.
 Head north to Lookout City with a panoramic view of the valley from its rocky ruins, then on to the Osborne Canyon with its zebra striped limestone formations.
 Osborne is where the Surprise Mine cabin sits with a picturesque dinosaur back ridge behind it.